Marrakech With Kids: 17 Best Things To Do & Tips

 Ourika Valley

-A favorite escape from the heat for Marrakechi’s is a visit to the Ourika Valley.
-There you’ll find restaurants lining the Ourika River where tajines are made to order.
-In the warmer months kids play in the shallow water, and if your kids are older you can hike to the waterfalls.
-There are a series of seven waterfalls to explore.
-The first is accessible however, the other 6 are much higher and suitable for more experienced hikers.
+This is a favourite way to escape from the heat for Marrakech locals is by taking a day trip to the stunning Ourika Valley.
+There you’ll find the beautiful Ourika River that it lined with restaurants that serve super fresh food.
+When the warmer months arrive kids will play within the shallower water, whilst older kids can enjoy walking up some nearby waterfalls wit you.
+In total there are seven waterfalls to explore.
+The first one is easily accessible however, the remaining 6 are a lot higher up and suitable for experienced and advanced hikers.

 Travel Tips For Travelling To Marrakech With Kids